khaiquangnguyen/Gamifications/README.md

 - To spend time doing something useful instead of playing games
 #### Khoi Le
 #### Hang Ha
+- To work on meaningful and fun projects with my best friends
+- To learn design workflow
+- To improve and expand my skillset (drawing and designing)
 ## Links
 ###### All links related to the project is here
 - Project management board: https://bucknell-global.monday.com/boards/335985168